James Naismith: Early years

-Springfield College: invention of basketball
+Springfield College: Invention of basketball

+Naismith is credited with inventing basketball.
+Having been an outstanding football player at McGill University in Montreal, he later decided to become a physical education teacher at McGill University for his three postgraduate years and then went to Springfield, Massachusetts, to study at the YMCA International Training School in the 1890s.
+Whilst teaching there, Naismith realized he needed to invent an indoor game for the winter due to the weather conditions.

-After completing the YMCA Physical Director training program that had brought him to Springfield, Naismith was hired as a full-time faculty member in 1891.
-At the Springfield YMCA, Naismith struggled with a rowdy class that was confined to indoor games throughout the harsh New England winter, thus was perpetually short-tempered.
-Under orders from Dr. Luther Gulick, head of physical education there, Naismith was given 14 days to create an indoor game that would provide an "athletic distraction"; Gulick demanded that it would not take up much room, could help its track athletes to keep in shape and explicitly emphasized to "make it fair for all players and not too rough".
+After completing the YMCA physical director training program that had brought him to Springfield, Naismith was hired as a full-time faculty member in 1891.
+At the Springfield YMCA, Naismith struggled with a rowdy class that was confined to indoor games throughout the harsh New England winter, and thus was perpetually short-tempered.
+Under orders from then head of physical education Luther Gulick, Naismith was given 14 days to create an indoor game that would provide an "athletic distraction"; Gulick demanded that it would not take up much room, could help its track athletes to keep in shape and explicitly emphasized to "make it fair for all players and not too rough".
+Naismith was later employed to teach physical education using two boxes.
+He told the superintendent he needed the two boxes to be put onto a pole so a large ball could be thrown into them.

 In his attempt to think up a new game, Naismith was guided by three main thoughts.
-Firstly, he analyzed the most popular games of those times (rugby, lacrosse, soccer, football, hockey, and baseball); Naismith noticed the hazards of a ball and concluded that the big, soft soccer ball was safest.
-Secondly, he saw that most physical contacts occurred while running with the ball, dribbling, or hitting it, so he decided that passing was the only legal option.
-Finally, Naismith further reduced body contact by making the goal unguardable by placing it high above the player's heads with the plane of the goal's opening parallel to the floor.
-This placement forced the players to score goals by throwing a soft, lobbing shot like that which had proven effective in his old favorite game duck on a rock.
+Firstly, he analyzed the most popular games of the times (rugby, lacrosse, soccer, football, hockey, and baseball); Naismith noticed the hazards of a ball and concluded that the big, soft soccer ball was safest.
+He noticed that most physical injuries would occur with players being in direct contact.
+Due to this discovery players were not permitted to run with the ball.
+Instead, they had to throw it from the spot where they caught it.
+In addition the ball was to be held only with the hands, the arms and body could not be used to cradle and carry the ball.
+Finally, to further reduce physical contact Naismith decided to make the goal open to all players by placing it high above the player's heads with the plane of the goal's opening parallel to the floor.
+This made the goal unguardable, giving players an equal opportunity to score.
+In order to score goals, players would throw a soft, lobbing shot like that which had proven effective in his old favorite game, duck on a rock.
 For this purpose, Naismith asked a janitor to find a pair of boxes, but the janitor brought him peach baskets instead.
-Naismith christened this new game "Basket Ball" and put his thoughts together in 13 basic rules.
+Naismith christened this new game Basket Ball and put his thoughts together in 13 basic rules.